AlphaBravoCompany/ab-training-labs/container-bootcamp/section-2-labs/README.md

 ## Lab 1 - Basic Docker Commands

 Now let's practice running some of these commands.
 Click the burger menu in VSCode and go to `Terminal`, `New Terminal`.
 We will run all of the following commands in this terminal window.
+To run these commands, you can copy and paste them from the Markdown Preview window into the Terminal in VSCode.

 To see what containers are running on your current system: